-Area Cleaning Appliance exterio or Stainless steel front Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
+Area Cleaning Appliance exterio Stainless steel front Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Remove flecks of limescale, grease, starch and albumin (e.g. egg white) immediately.
 Corrosion can form under such flecks.
 Special stainless steel cleaning products suitable for hot surfaces are available from our after-sales service or from specialist retailers.
 Apply a very thin layer of the cleaning product with a soft cloth.
 Plastic Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Do not use glass cleaner or a glass scraper.
 Painted surfaces Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Control panel Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Do not use glass cleaner or a glass scraper.

-Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
+Door panels Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Do not use a glass scraper or a stainless steel scouring pad.
-Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
+Door handle Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 If descaler comes into contact with the door handle, wipe it off immediately.
-Otherwise, any stains will not be able to be removed. r Observe the instructions for the surfaces of the cooking compartment that follow the table.
-Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
+Otherwise, any stains will not be able to be removed.
+Appliance interio r Enamel surfaces and self-cleaning surfaces Observe the instructions for the surfaces of the cooking compartment that follow the table.
+Glass cover for the interior light- ing Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 If the cooking compartment is heavily soiled, use oven cleaner.

+Door seal Do not remove.
 Hot soapy water: Clean with a dish cloth.
-Do not scour. made from stainless steel: Use stainless steel cleaner.
+Do not scour.
+Door cover made from stainless steel: Use stainless steel cleaner.
 Follow the manufacturers' instructions.
 Do not use stainless steel care products. made from plastic: Clean using hot soapy water and a dish cloth.
 Dry with a soft cloth.
 Do not use glass cleaner or a glass scraper.
 Remove the door cover for cleaning.
-Stainless steel cleaner: Observe the manufacturer's instructions.
+Stainless steel interior door frame Stainless steel cleaner: Observe the manufacturer's instructions.
 This can be used to remove discolouration.
 Do not use stainless steel care products.
-Hot soapy water: Soak and clean with a dish cloth or brush.
-Hot soapy water: Clean with a dish cloth or a brush.
+Rails Hot soapy water: Soak and clean with a dish cloth or brush.
+Pull-out system Hot soapy water: Clean with a dish cloth or a brush.
 Do not remove the lubricant while the pull-out rails are pulled out - it is best to clean them when they are pushed in.
 Do not clean in the dishwasher.
-Hot soapy water: Soak and clean with a dish cloth or brush.
+Accessories Hot soapy water: Soak and clean with a dish cloth or brush.
 If there are heavy deposits of dirt, use a stainless steel scouring pad.

-- Slight differences in colour on the front of the appliance are caused by the use of different materials, such as glass, plastic and metal. - Shadows on the door panels, which look like streaks, are caused by reflections made by the interior lighting.

-Enamel is baked on at very high temperatures.
+- Slight differences in colour on the front of the appliance are caused by the use of different materials, such as glass, plastic and metal. - Shadows on the door panels, which look like streaks, are caused by reflections made by the interior lighting. - Enamel is baked on at very high temperatures.
 This can cause some slight colour variation.
 This is normal and does not affect operation.
 The edges of thin trays cannot be completely enamelled.
 As a result, these edges can be rough.
 This does not impair the anti-corrosion protection.